ninonomad/DappShop/README.md

 // this should deliver compiling *.sol files
 // and TestAdoption "3 passing"

-// ...follow further truffle tutotial steps
+// ...follow further truffle tutotial steps...